 The challenge is to have the courage to walk the path of the orphan soul and open our hearts to being broken open to feel our planetary sorrow.
 We are called to move beneath the colonial grids placed over the land, the sky and ourselves and to re-indigenize right where we live.
 To re-indigenize is to return to a sacred relationship with each other, our ecosystems, our Ancestors, the cosmos and to BE the Ancestors to the Earths to come now.
 We are called to atonement.
 To atone with means to make amends to and to reconcile with all life in all times and places.
 To atone means to harmonize together in order to cocreate a future worthy of the coming generations.
 I have a particular interest in separating masculinity from patriarchy.
 Je parle francais aussi.

 The period of Western history in which we are living is Age of Magnification.
 It began in 1610 with the publication of Galileo’s book, Starry Messenger.
-Our age is a rite of passage into a culture that knows we live in a solar system in a galaxy among millions of other galaxies in an ever-expanding universe.
+Our age is a rite of passage into a culture that knows we live as bi-polar souls upon a bi-polar planet in a bi-polar solar system in a bi-polar galaxy among millions of othes in an ever-expanding bi-polar cosmos.
 We are moving out from beneath the ecocidal atmosphere of the late-modern world view and into the revelatory solid transparency of the emerging participatory world view.
 Ours is a crucial time because to collectively and unconsciously continue in the late-modern world view is to degrade the life-sustaining capacity of the Earth for future generations.

-It’s no longer a time for the goal of our souls to get high.
+It’s no longer a time for the goal of our souls to get pure and high.

 De-colonizing and re-indigenizing can be imagined as crossing a bridge.
 The 2 sides of the bridge are expressed in the cover art from A Suburban Nigredo (1991) and from Unio Corporalis (2015).
 A Suburban Nigredo features the image of one of Michelangelo’s unfinished slaves.
 It represents of state of being isolated, blocked and arrested in development.